I am suing Stonewall

 When I raised with Stonewall that I knew that they were withholding documents from me in breach of their legal obligations, and the possibility of a referral to the Information Commissioner, they responded by providing me with some documents.
 These show that:

-Individuals within my chambers were liaising with Stonewall in the days following the launch of the LGB Alliance.
+Individuals within my chambers were liaising with Stonewall in the days following the launch of LGB Alliance.

 • Stonewall were involved in eliciting complaints against me from third party organisations and directing them to my head of chambers.